feature-flow/twotieredkanban/doc/index.rst

 Feature flow can be implemented in a number of ways:

-- You can implement this with a feature board and a collection of task boards, either using a tool or sticky-notes on physical boards.
+- You can implement feature flow with a feature board and a collection of task boards, either using a software tool or sticky-notes on physical boards.

 - You can use a single board with big cards for features and sticky notes for tasks.
 When a feature enters a development state, you can